jimmidyson/configmap-reload/README.md

 The script is supposed to run in a sidecar container to be able to access the pod's filesystem and network.

-Te Docker image is available from ghcr.io at <https://github.com/ninech/kvs-tls-reloader/pkgs/container/configmap-reload>.
+The Docker image is available from ghcr.io at <https://github.com/ninech/kvs-tls-reloader/pkgs/container/kvs-tls-reloader>.

 ### Usage